John Cruger: Career

 After moving to the Province of New York, he entered the mercantile firm of Onziel Van Swieden and Valentine Cruger as a shipmaster, slave-trader, and factor and, by 1702, he had become a junior partner, owning ships of his own.
-The following year he gained citizenship, being recognized as a Freeholder of the Province on March 2, 1703.
+In 1698 on a voyage to Madagascar he was robbed and had his ship stolen by pirates Abraham Samuel and Evan Jones, making his way back aboard a passing slave ship.
+Cruger gained citizenship shortly afterwards, being recognized as a Freeholder of the Province on March 2, 1703.

 In 1712, he was elected Alderman for the Dock Ward, a post he would hold until 1735, when he became assistant to the Mayor Paul Richard.
 He had sent his older sons overseas to run parts of the business; Tileman to the West Indies, and Henry to Bristol in England, while he kept John at home to take charge in New York.

 By 1739, he and his family had even abandoned his Dutch Reformed Church, becoming members of the Anglican Communion at the politically important Trinity Church.
 As mayor, he is remembered for the ruthless suppression of what became known as the Negro Plot of 1741.
 In October of that year, he was appointed as Mayor of New York, serving five one year terms.
 While Cruger was mayor, the Recorder of New York City (essentially the deputy mayor of the City), was Daniel Horsmanden.